sap-tutorials/Tutorials/tutorials/sapui5-extending-simple-control/sapui5-extending-simple-control.md

 ---
-title: SAPUI5 extending a simple Control.
+title: SAPUI5 extending a simple Control
 description: Part 1 of 4.
-In this Tutorial you will learn how to extend  a simple UI5 control.
+In this tutorial you will learn how to extend a simple UI5 control.
 tags: [  tutorial>beginner, topic>html5 ]
 ---
 ## Prerequisites